Tour Highlights

 From Dublin Airport, take the AirLink shuttle bus to Connolly Train Station in Dublin city and then an Irish Rail scheduled service to Rathdrum.
 You will be transferred by pre-arranged taxi from Rathdrum to the first overnight accommodation at Drumgoff (20 minutes).

-Accommodation in Drumgoff townland.
+Accommodation in Drumgoff.

-Day 2 -Drumgoff to Laragh
+Day 2 - Drumgoff to Laragh

-Distance 18km.
-Ascents 530m.
+Option 1: 18km (11mi).
+Ascents 530m (1,739ft).
 Approximate walking time 6 hours.

-With optional climb 20km.
-Ascents 600m.
+Option 2: 20km (12mi).
+Ascents 600m (1,969ft).
 Approximate walking time 7 hours.

 Overnight accommodation in Laragh village.